What parents need to know

 Parents Need to Know

-Parents need to know that this very addictive series is all about terrorism.
+Parents need to know that 24 is a very addictive series all about terrorism.
 The violence is relentless, albeit usually somewhat bloodless (with the notable exception of some gory torture scenes), and the lead character is rarely remorseful for anything he does in the name of duty/accomplishing his goals.
 Villains are sometimes portrayed stereotypically, although, in general, the show depicts women and minorities without bias.
 Discussion of sex is common, but not a major plot element.
-Because 24 is expressly designed to be addictive, parents not wanting their teens to watch every episode shoud probably avoid letting them them get started at all.
+Because 24 is expressly designed to be addictive, parents not wanting their teens to watch every episode should probably avoid letting them them get started at all.

 What's the story?

 In an age of both real and imagined terrorist threats, 24 brings us Jack Bauer (Kiefer Sutherland), a rugged hero who works with the U.S. Counter Terrorism Unit (CTU) to fight those who threaten the country.
 His methods of fighting terrorism are often repugnant, but his quest is always driven by duty and honor.
 What makes this series unique and compelling is its structure.
 Each season follows just a single day -- each episode accounting for one hour (i.e., playing out in real time).
 The CTU is thrown into action by a major threat, such as nuclear bombs, viruses, or plots against the president.
 But even as Jack fights the bad guys (who have included Arabs, Russians, and Americans), he finds the time to make intimate connections with others, so viewers can find empathy for him despite his outrageous circumstances.

 Is it any good?